 The Salmon River – America’s Quintessential River Experience

-We are honored and humbled at the news that our six-day Main Salmon: River of No Return adventure in Idaho was selected as the “Best Guided Outdoor Trip” of 2015 in Sunset Magazine’s inaugural Travel Awards last month.
+We are honored and humbled at the news that our six-day Main Salmon: River of No Return adventure in Idaho was selected as the “Best Guided Outdoor Trip” of 2015 in Sunset Magazine’s inaugural Travel Awards.
 OARS was chosen from a field of nearly 200 entrants who represent the West’s very best in lodging, dining, cultural tourism, outdoor adventure, environmental stewardship, and more.

 Less than 2,000 outfitted guests experience this pristine forested river canyon (which surpasses even the Grand Canyon in depth) each year, making it one of the West’s best-kept secrets.
 Well the secret’s out!
 Of course, we’ve been saying it for years, but here’s why we think the River of No Return really is the best guided outdoor trip: